MarioCatuogno/PanzaUI/README.md

 </div>

 Hey there fellow WoW players!
 This is my UI called "PanzaUI" built to be simple, non intrusive and similar to the default UI.
-It works with any class but if you want to use my class Weakauras, at the moment the following one are supported:
+It works with any class but if you want to use my class Weakauras, at the moment the following one are supported because are the ones that I actively play:

+* __Death Knight__: Frost
-* __Druid__: Balance
+* __Druid__: Balance, Restoration
-* __Hunter__: Beast Mastery, Marksmanship
+* __Hunter__: Beast Mastery
-* __Mage__: Frost
+* __Mage__: Fire, Frost
 * __Monk__: Brewmaster, Mistweaver, Windwalker
 * __Paladin__: Protection, Retribution
 * __Priest__: Discipline, Holy